John Earl Coleman: Teaching Meditation

 After his travels in Asia, Mr Coleman resumed an ordinary life with his family in England.
 But in the early 1970s he began to receive visits from young people who had studied Vipassanā with S. N. Goenka in India.
 At first, Mr Coleman dismissed all such requests to teach meditation.
 In those years S. N. Goenka was unable to travel to other countries, so he referred some of those western students who were very keen to learn more to Mr Coleman and some others also authorized to teach in the West by Sayagyi U Ba Khin.
 After his own refresher course with S. N. Goenka in Dalhousie, India, in the mid-1970s, Mr Coleman returned to Europe and at the students’ urging and with S. N. Goenka’s encouragement, Mr Coleman began to conduct 10-day courses in earnest.
 He was associated with the International Meditation Centre in the UK for a few years.
 After resigning as the President of IMC-UK in the 1980's, he continued teaching Vipassanā courses on his own, in many countries all over the world.
 His teaching career spanned three decades, and he taught regularly in Italy with courses organized by the International Meditation Center (IMC) of Italy, where he authorized some Italian old students to teach on his behalf.
 He gradually cut back on his teaching schedule in his later years, finally retiring from teaching meditation in 2009.

-As a teacher, he was unpretentious and often funny.
-He had a keen sense of humour while being deprecating with a dead pan seriousness.
-While being a physically big man, he had a lightness and playfulness that was catching, and his great weight was in proportion to the depth of knowledge of the subject of meditation that emanated from his presence during the sessions of intensive meditation.
-He did not like to be called a guru, but he saw himself as a good friend with a big heart, always ready to help his students with simple and foolproof tips on meditation.
+As a teacher, his style was informal and included humour, while being deprecating with a dead pan seriousness.
+While being a large in physicality, he was possessed with extensive knowledge of meditation, which he applied during intensive sessions.
+He did not prefer to be named a guru but rather saw himself as a good friend, always ready to help his students with simple and foolproof tips on meditation.